What do Expedia, Salesforce, and Stripe have in common?

 - the ability to rapidly develop and deploy new products to a warmed-up audience/li>

 Ready to answer the call?
-Here’s how to join the API economy
+Here’s how to harness API for your business

 With plenty of API gateways on the market, it may be tempting to plug in as many APIs as your systems can handle.
 However, accommodating new APIs doesn’t necessarily translate into generating value from them.